Toolbar

 Advertisement

-Summary: The ARVA Axis is the little brother to the ARVA Link.
-This follows the trend of the Pieps Tour (the little brother to the Pieps DSP) and the Mammut Element (the little brother to the Mammut Pulse).
-I have used, but not fully tested, the Axis.
+Summary: The now-discontinued ARVA Axis was the fewer-featured little brother to the ARVA Pro W (aka Link).
+This followed the trend of the Pieps Tour (the fewer-featured little brother to the Pieps DSP ) and the Mammut Element (the little brother to the Mammut Pulse).
+I own, but have not fully tested, the Axis.

-(Don't confuse the ARVA Axis which is an all-new avalanche transceiver that was released in 2011 with the ARVA 3Axes which was discontinued in 2011.)
+(Don't confuse the ARVA Axis which was released in 2011 and discontinued in 2013 with the ARVA 3Axes which was discontinued in 2011.)

-The easiest way to describe the Axis it so say that it is identical to the ARVA Link with these exceptions:
+The easiest way to describe the Axis it so say that it is identical to the ARVA Pro W with these exceptions:

-• When searching for multiple transmitters, the Axis always takes you to the nearest victim whereas the Link allows you to select from a list of victims.
-And the Link allows you to "unmark" a specific victim whereas the Axis requires you to toggle between search and send modes to unmark all victims.
-(The Link's additional options do add a little complexity.)
+• When searching for multiple transmitters, the Axis always takes you to the nearest victim whereas the Pro W allows you to select from a list of victims.
+And the Pro W allows you to "unmark" a specific victim whereas the Axis requires you to toggle between search and send modes to unmark all victims.
+(The Pro W's additional options do add a little complexity.)
+You can read about multiple burials and transceiver marking on AvyRescue.com.

-• The Link, but not the Axis, uses data that is transmitted on the "w-link" frequency by the Link or Mammut Pulse to improve marking when searching for multiple transmitters.
+• The Pro W, but not the Axis, uses data that is transmitted on the "w-link" frequency by the Pro W, Barryvox, Barryvox S, and Mammut Pulse to improve marking when searching for multiple transmitters.

-• The Axis has a neoprene case with thin harness straps while the Link is stored in a large, semi-rigid holster with a wide shoulder strap.
+• The Axis has a neoprene case with thin harness straps while the Pro W is stored in a large, semi-rigid holster with a wide shoulder strap.

 Using the big-brother little-brother analogy, it's notable that ARVA chose to keep many more features in their little brother (i.e., the Axis) than Mammut and Pieps chose to keep in the Element and Tour.
 For example: